nordic-institute/X-Road-development/WORKFLOW.md

 - Master Repository - short name: `nordic-institute/X-Road`; hosted by: GitHub; managed by: NIIS;
 purpose: development and release of X-Road software; access: NIIS has write access; read access: ALL.
-- Master Test Repository - short name: `nordic-institute/X-Road-tests`; hosted by: GitHub; managed
-by: NIIS; purpose: development and release of X-Road automated tests; access: NIIS has write access; read access: ALL.
 - Contributor repositories - purpose: development work carried out by Contributor; administered by: Contributor.